Tile Hill railway station

 Tile Hill railway station is situated in the west of Tile Hill, Coventry, in the West Midlands of England.
 The station, and all trains serving it, are operated by West Midlands Railway.

 History

-The station was opened in 1850, and was originally known as Allesley Lane, in 1857 it was renamed Allesley Gate, it assumed its current name of Tile Hill in 1864.
+Tile Hill station was opened in 1850, and was originally known as Allesley Lane, until 1857 it was renamed to Allesley Gate, it assumed its current name of Tile Hill in 1864.
 The station was located at a point where the railway crossed the road on a level crossing.
-It originally had staggered platforms, with one platform on one side of the level crossing, and the other on the other side.
-The station was completely rebuilt in 1966 when the line was electrified in its present more conventional form.
+It originally had staggered platforms, with one platform on one side of the level crossing, and the other to the other side of the level crossing.
+The station was completely rebuilt when the line was electrified in the 1960's to its more conventional present form.